SoundGoddess/OpenSolitaire/README.md

 ##Changelog

+**5/29/2016 -** Finally got a working, bug-free build but somehow my git repo got all screwed up and my source code ended up merging weird and I try to roll back but the code I rolled back to still has the bugs so I'm a bit frustrated, going to have to look at this more tomorrow.

-**5/29/2016 -** Released Alpha 2.
+**5/28/2016 -** Released Alpha 2.
 The game mostly works now, but there are some bugs to still squash and I want to add an undo feature before bringing it to release stage.

 **5/25/2016 -** Released Alpha 1.
 The game is stable and playable, but there are a couple GUI glitches that make it buggy.